a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 location, e.g. the first tile in the top left corner would have an index of (0,0), the tile to the right of it would be (1,0) and the tile below it would be (0,1).

-The class `MapTile` in the `Scene` package represents a map tile, which is really just a standard sprite with an attribute for `TileType`, which determines how the tile is treated by the game -- for example, a tile type of `NOT_PASSABLE` means that the `Player` cannot walk or fall through the tile, which is used on tiles like grass in order to have the player walk on it.
+The class `MapTile` in the `Level` package represents a map tile, which is really just a standard sprite with an attribute for `TileType`, which determines how the tile is treated by the game -- for example, a tile type of `NOT_PASSABLE` means that the `Player` cannot walk or fall through the tile, which is used on tiles like grass in order to have the player walk on it.
-The available tile types are included in the `TileType` enum in the `Scene` package.
+The available tile types are included in the `TileType` enum in the `Level` package.

 ## Map Tileset